Sea Service Experience

 Number of days served on the Great Lakes.

-The number entered into this box represents the mariner’s experience on near coastal ocean waters.
-Any day that the vessel crossed the boundary line counts as a near coastal ocean day.
-Additional any days operating in Straight of Juan De Fuca, the Inside Passage through British Columbia, and SE Alaska count as near coastal ocean days.
+Boundary line means: a line drawn between the end of the jetty at harbor entrances.
+Any day that the boat went past the boundary line counts as an ocean day.
+In addition any day operating on Straight of Juan De Fuca, the Inside Passage through British Columbia, or on waters of SE Alaska also counts as an ocean day.